 Dal with rice or roti is a staple food in every Indian household.
 My childhood was no different and I’m carrying on the tradition with my family.
 Lentils are a tasty, nutritious item on a vegetarian dinner plate.
 Low in calories, and high in protein, calcium, fiber, lentils are versatile food to your diet.
 Many ways to transform lentils – dal, salads, spreads.
 Lentils cook much quicker than dried beans and do not need soaking before cooking.
 You will love this simple, easy, homespun weekday meal.
 Boost your dal by adding any greens or veggies to make it heart friendly, diabetic friendly.
 Lentils are a hassle-free addition to any meal with nutty and earthy in flavor.
 Lentils are available with or without the husk.
 The husk contains the highest amount of dietary fiber.
 Consuming lentils with husk adds taste and highest amount of dietary fiber content to your diet.

-Malabar spinach or Indian spinach is not spinach at all.
-It doesn’t look or taste like spinach at all.
+Malabar spinach is not spinach.
+To me there isnt any relation visually or in taste.
+Maybe scientifically they are distantly related.
 Malabar spinach leaves are thick, fleshy.
 They cook very fast.
 Other than making lentils, you can sauté, make soups out of Malabar spinach.
 This dish called bachali kura pappu in Telugu.

 In different areas of India, Malabar spinach is called

 - pui shak in Bengali,